Common Motorcycle Road Hazards

 Due to its lightweight and two-wheeled nature, a motorcycle is more prone to causing a motorcycle crash due to slippery surfaces than a car.
 Slippery surfaces are even more dangerous when a motorcycle rider is turning.
 If you’re not careful, crosswalk lines, leaves, wet pavement, and oil on a surface make it slippery, increasing the chances of a motorcycle accident.

 May, June, July, and August are some of the driest periods in the state, and rain after a dry spell is extremely dangerous for motorcyclists.
-The mud and oil, combined with the rain in its first hour, form a slippery surface.
+The mud and oil and the rain in its first hour form a slippery surface.
 It is best to avoid traveling in the rain or decide to ride slowly.

 Snow or Ice